Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ```

 ### -Location
 The Azure location where this Scale Set will be created.
-If no value is specified, the location will be inferredf from the location of other resources referenced in the parameters.
+If no value is specified, the location will be inferred from the location of other resources referenced in the parameters.

 ```yaml
 Type: String